ZiqingWang-00/p8105_hw2_zw2899/analysis_notebook.md

 ##  8        8 May    2014 2014-05-28 00:00:00        3.7        16    3580    4310
 ##  9        9 June   2014 2014-06-05 00:00:00        2.52       14    2400    2790
 ## 10       10 June   2014 2014-06-11 00:00:00        3.76       18    1340    1730
-## # … with 514 more rows, 7 more variables: cigarette_butts <dbl>,
+## # … with 630 more rows, 7 more variables: cigarette_butts <dbl>,
 ## #   glass_bottles <dbl>, grocery_bags <dbl>, chip_bags <dbl>,
 ## #   sports_balls <int>, homes_powered <dbl>, which_wheel <chr>, and abbreviated
 ## #   variable names ¹​volume_cubic_yards, ²​plastic_bottles, ³​polystyrene
 ```

-Here is a summary of the merged dataset: It has 524 observations and 15
+Here is a summary of the merged dataset: It has 640 observations and 15
 variables.
 The variables include the attributes of the trash collected
 by each dumpster in Mr. Trash Wheel and Professor Trash Wheel.
 These
 attributes include weight in tons, volume in cubic yards, number of
 plastic bottles collected, number of polystyrene containers collected,
 number of cigarette butts collected, number of glass bottles collected,
 number of grocery bags collected, number of chip bags collected, number
+of sports balls collected (only aailable for Mr. Trash Wheel in the
-of sports balls collected, and number of homes powered by the trash
+updated dataset), and number of homes powered by the trash collected by
-collected by the dumpster on the recorded date.
-The recorded dates for
+the dumpster on the recorded date.
+The recorded dates for dumpsters in
-dumpsters in Mr. Trash Wheel ranges from 2014-05-16 to 2021-01-04, while
+Mr. Trash Wheel ranges from 2014-05-16 to 2022-07-27, while for
-for Professor Trash Wheel, they range from 2017-01-02 to 2021-01-04.
+Professor Trash Wheel, they range from 2017-01-02 to 2022-07-18.

-For the available data, Professor Trash Wheel collected 135.5 tons of
+For the available data, Professor Trash Wheel collected 190.12 tons of
 trash in total.
 In 2020, Mr. Trash Wheel collected 856 sports balls in
 total.